Dark Frontier: Reception

-In 2015, WhatCulture ranked this the 26th best episode of all time in the Star Trek science fiction universe.
-They praised this for mixing action and character development on Seven of Nine's quest for her humanity.
+WhatCulture ranked this the 26th best episode of all time in the Star Trek science fiction universe.
+They praised this for mixing action and character development on Seven of Nine's quest for her humanity. i09 rated "Dark Frontier" as the 66th best episode of Star Trek up to that time.

-In 2017, Netflix announced that "Dark Frontier" (1 & 2) was among the top ten most re-watched Star Trek episodes on their streaming service, excluding the first two episodes of each series (e.g. "Caretaker", "Encounter at Farpoint").
+In 2017, Netflix announced that "Dark Frontier" was one of six Star Trek: Voyager episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.